Explore The Spirit Of The Isles

 Embark on a whisky journey like no other.

-Take a voyage of discovery to the whisky distilleries of Scotland’s wild Atlantic islands of Skye, Raasay and Harris.
+Take a voyage of discovery to the whisky distilleries of Scotland’s wild Atlantic islands of Skye, Raasay, Harris and Jura.

 An untamed island landscape forged on Scotland’s wild Atlantic coast where mountain meets ocean, the Hebrides have always had a special appeal for travellers.

 Here islanders craft Hebridean whiskies imbued with a special elemental character.
 Now you can discover for yourself the unique Spirit of The Isles following the Hebridean Whisky Trail along this spectacular route by road and sea.

 Visit our Distillery to experience an Island Style Single Malt Scotch Whisky in the making and enjoy a flavour of what will be Torabhaig.

 Peat, poetry and passion course through the stills of the Isle of Raasay Distillery.
 Here mountain water, sourced from the island’s complex, volcanic geology is distilled to produce a light, peaty whisky with a depth of character to match the ever-changing view of the Cuillins.

 Visit the oldest working Distillery on the Isle of Skye and experience the beautiful landscape and intense and powerful flavours of Talisker.

 IV47 8SR (view map >)